Isaac-Ayanda/DevOps-Darey.io-pbl-project3/project3.md

 ## SIMPLE TO-DO APPLICATION IMPLEMENTATION ON MERN WEB STACK IN AWS CLOUD
 First Step: Backend Configuration
-1. Create an EC2 instance server in AWS.
+1. Create an EC2 instance server runing ubuntu 20.04 LTS (HVM) image  in AWS.
 ![Create EC2 instance](./images/create-EC2-instance.jpg)

 2. Connect to the instance from the terminal and update ubuntu OS.